 Your payment history

 This one has the most significant weighting.
 This payment history section will show payments, including late and missed ones, along with bankruptcy or collections situations.
+For those attracted to payment plans such as car payments, or things like purchases through tools like PayBright, its important that people know they can keep up with their various payments.

 This makes up 35% of your credit score